UK GDPR Policy

 Strategic Maintenance Planning Ltd. has notified the Information Commissioner that it is a data controller and that it processes certain information about data subjects.
 Strategic Maintenance Planning Ltd. has identified all the personal data that it processes and this is contained in the Data Inventory Register.

-A copy of the ICO notification details is retained by Neil Grant – Managing Director of Strategic Maintenance Planning Ltd. and GDPR Owner and the ICO Notification Handbook is used as the authoritative guidance for notification.
+A copy of the ICO notification details is retained by Strategic Maintenance Planning Ltd.’s UK GDPR Owner and the ICO Notification Handbook is used as the authoritative guidance for notification.

 Any third parties working with or for Strategic Maintenance Planning Ltd., and who have or may have access to personal information, will be expected to have read, understood and to comply with this policy.
 No third party may access personal data held by Strategic Maintenance Planning Ltd. without having first entered into a data confidentiality agreement, which imposes on the third party obligations no less onerous than those to which Strategic Maintenance Planning Ltd. is committed, and which gives Strategic Maintenance Planning Ltd. the right to audit compliance with the agreement.

-3. Definitions used by the organisation (drawn from the GDPR)
+3. Definitions used by the organisation (drawn from the UK GDPR)

-Territorial scope – the GDPR will apply to all controllers that are established in the EU (European Union) who process the personal data of data subjects, in the context of that establishment.
-It will also apply to controllers outside of the EU that process personal data in order to offer goods and services, or monitor the behavior to data subjects who are resident in the EU.
+Territorial scope – the UK GDPR will apply to all controllers that are established in the UK (United Kingdom) who process the personal data of data subjects, in the context of that establishment.
+It will also apply to controllers outside of the UK that process personal data in order to offer goods and services, or monitor the behaviour to data subjects who are resident in the UK.

-3.1 Establishment – the main establishment of the controller in the EU will be the place in which the controller makes the main decisions as to the purpose of its data processing activities.
-The main establishment of a processor in the EU will be its administrative center.
-If a controller is based outside the EU, it will have to appoint a representative in the jurisdiction in which the controller operates, to act on behalf of the controller and deal with supervisory authorities.
+3.1 Establishment – the main establishment of the controller in the UK will be the place in which the controller makes the main decisions as to the purpose of its data processing activities.
+The main establishment of a processor in the UK will be its administrative centre.
+If a controller is based outside the UK, it will have to appoint a representative in the jurisdiction in which the controller operates, to act on behalf of the controller and deal with supervisory authorities.

 3.2 Personal data – any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.